MikeS-nth/MikeS-nth.github.io/_posts/2017-03-24-stratify-continuous-variable.md

 ---
 layout: post
-title: "Stratifying the Target Variable for Multi-Linear Regression"
+title: "Stratifying a Continuous Target Variable"
 feature-img: '../img/sample_feature_img_3.png'
 ---
-Sometimes when creating a multi-linear regression model, it's wise to stratify the `y` (target) variable when you split your training and testing data from the total sample (train/test/split).
+Sometimes when building a model, it's wise to stratify the `y` (target) variable when you split your training and testing data from the total sample (train/test/split).
 Why would we do this?
 If you have `y` data that is not normally distributed, you may have a situation where your random samples of your sample might not be sufficiently representative of the sample.
 Meta!

 In other words, you could have a situation where your training and/or testing sets (which are samples taken from your overall sample) look meaningfully different from the overall sample.
 If that were the case, you run the risk of having a "garbage in, garbage out" situation, and your model may perform poorly.